carolynvs/carolynvanslyck.com/content/blog/2014-2-13-migrating-from-svn-to-git.markdown

 comments: true
 date: "2014-02-13T00:00:00Z"
 title: Migrating a large codebase to Git with Atlassian Stash
+slug: migrating-from-svn-to-git
 ---

 This was originally a guest blog post on [atlassian.com](https://blogs.atlassian.com/2014/02/migrating-codebase-svn-to-git-with-stash/).

 ## Redefining what is possible

 I work at a large software company which is heavily invested in Subversion.
 In my division alone, we have 3 repositories, each with 100+ projects.
 I don't even know how many repositories and projects we have across the company but it is enough that we have an entire team dedicated to managing our source control, CI and build infrastructure.

 The general thought on Git has been that while it may have won the "DVCS Wars", we could never use it because: